Aash27/netflixClone/README.md

 # Netflix Clone

-Build entirely on the MERN stack, a full Netflix Clone.
-Firebase for storing all metadata like movies, shows, trailers, covers.
+A Netflix Clone with firebase for storing all metadata like movies, shows, trailers, covers.
-> Hosting this project SOON!

 ## Features of the Netflix Client
 - Register